ssb22/web-imap-etc/README.md

 Legal
 =====
 All material © Silas S. Brown unless otherwise stated.
-Licensed under GPL v3 (WebCheck, ImapFix), Apache 2 (timetrack), public domain (MacLinux).
+Licensed under Apache 2.
 Javascript is a trademark of Oracle Corporation in the US.
 Python is a trademark of the Python Software Foundation.
 Unicode is a registered trademark of Unicode, Inc. in the United States and other countries.